nus-cs2030s/2324-s2/docs/github.md

 ## Prerequisites

 1. You should already have your SoC Unix account, cluster access, and SoC VPN set up, and be able to `ssh` into one of the PE hosts.
 If you are not able to do this, please look at the guide on [programming environments](environments.md).
 2. You should feel comfortable running basic UNIX commands.
-If you have not gone through the UNIX guide and get your hands dirty, please [look at the guide and play with the various basic Unix commands](unix/essentials.md).
+If you have not gone through the UNIX guide and got your hands dirty, please [look at the guide and play with the various basic Unix commands](unix/essentials.md).
 3. You should already have a GitHub account and can log into [GitHub.com](https://www.github.com).

 ## Purpose

-Your will be using `git` (_indirectly_) for retrieving skeleton code and submitting completed assignments.
+You will be using `git` (indirectly) for retrieving skeleton code and submitting completed assignments.
 We will set up your accounts on a PE host below so that `git` will be associated with your GitHub account.
 This is a one-time setup.
 You don't have to do this for every assignment.

 ## 1. Setting up `.gitconfig`